XML-Travelgate/xtg-content-articles-pub/docs/hotel/DSF/ModifyValuation.md

 ### Method Goals

-This message lets you know if it is possible a modify, and new price of that.
+This message lets you know if it is possible to modify a booking and the proposed new price.

 ### Request Format

-The request require the reservation and all modifications will be apply ( these will depend on what is specified in the *StaticConfiguration* ).
+The request requires the reservation details and the changes you want to make.
+(As always, please check if the supplier allows for changes in the booking and what these changes are - you can find this info in the *StaticConfiguration*).